caseyanderson/text_processing/potus_inaugural_address_analysis.md

 2. [duckduckgo](https://duckduckgo.com/) the result in hopes of finding more information.
 3. guess

-TBH I started by guessing and happened to guess correctly: one can treat `soup` like a `list` (it vaguely resembled a list in the terminal so this seemed like a logical test).
-When filtering a list in Python one typically uses a `for` loop to iterate through a collection.
-While iterating through a collection one can transform data from an input list and write the results into a new output list, for example.
+TBH I started by guessing and happened to guess correctly: one can treat `soup` like a `list` (it vaguely resembled a list in the terminal so this seemed like a logical guess).
+When filtering a list in Python one typically uses a `for` loop to iterate (do something for every item) through a collection (list).
+Some people think of this as "stepping" through a list.

-To test if soup may be treated like a list, execute the code below in the terminal.
-Note: one can copy multiple lines of text to the clipboard and paste into the terminal, **while preserving whitespace (!!!)**, by executing `paste` in iPython (note: this is a feature that is unique to iPython and will not work in many other shells):
+To test if `soup` may be treated like a `list`, execute the code below in the terminal.
+Note: one can copy multiple lines of text to the clipboard and paste into the terminal, **while preserving whitespace (!!!)**, by executing `paste` in iPython (this is a feature that is unique to iPython and will not work in many other shells):

 ```python
 counter = 0